\"Writing.Com

 As the shrieking went on Terry thought: No human larynx could make that kind of noise!

 The skull flexed against the Black Wolf’s jaws like a rubber ball, refusing to burst.
-Fighting the bile which threatened to rise in his throat, the wolf continued to bite down.
-Until finally, the skull shattered, spraying him with a mixture of bone shards and brain matter.
+Fighting the bile that threatened to rise in his throat, the wolf continued to bite down.
+Finally, the skull shattered, spraying him with a mixture of bone shards and brain matter.

 As the skull finally burst open, the Black Wolf heard a deafening shriek of pain and horror.